yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 **Slow WiFi**.
 It's just very annoying.

-{% quote Just make 5-10 such short intros and I will busy talking to these guys for the whole day %}
+{% quote Just make 5-10 such short intros and I will be busy talking to these guys for the whole day. %}

 **No networking**.
 Conference organizers know all speakers who are attending and most of the